JongssLee/git-practice/README.md

 # Open Source
-This is an open source project.
-You can read the code and use it in your own projects.
-If you want to contribute, you can do so by creating a pull request.
-If you have any questions, you can create an issue.
+This is an repository for open source class.